DRIVE IN BULGARIA

 Highways and major roads are marked on blue-and-white signs.
 In any case, these are important arteries.
 They are marked by the letter I followed by a sequential number from 1 to 9.
 To these, we add the I-18, known as Ring Road.
 It is a ring road, which passes around the capital.

-Generally, the indications in the main streets and for the most important destinations are written in Latin.
+Generally, the indications in the main roads and in the motorway sections are written in Latin.
 A good part of the indications, however, are in Cyrillic.
+Without a navigator it could really be a problem.

 Unless otherwise indicated, the speed limits are as follows: